Last Update 9th May, 2017.

 2. “Want more blog traffic?
 These seven sure-fire traffic boosting tips will show you exactly how: ”

-3. “What’s the worst way to start a blog post?”
+3. “Want to know worst possible way to start a blog post?”

-(A different type of question that’s related and builds intrigue, the type that gets your reader itching to know the answer)
+A different type of question that's related and builds intrigue, the type that gets your reader really wanting to know what you're going to say next.

-5. “In 3 minutes you’ll know how to make $4,000 a month as a ClickBank affiliate”
+5. “Within the next 100 seconds, you'll know exactly how you can earn $4,000 a month as a ClickBank affiliate”

-6. “Capture their imagination with the very word.
-That’s step one”
+6. “Capture their imagination with the very first word.
+That’s the first step”

 7. “Now writing blog posts just flows.
-The first draft of this 1,300 word post took 47 minutes”
+This 2,000 word post took me 53 minutes before I hit publish”

-(Impress them with an almost unbelievable claim, then back it up with real proof)
+Get their attention with something impressive, then back it up with real proof

 8. “I couldn't accept what my eyes were seeing, I froze in total disbelief”